Long-Term Capital Gains Tax: How Much Tax Will I Owe?

 At a glance:

-• Tax rates for long-term gains range from 0-20%, depending on income.
+- Tax rates for long-term gains range from 0% to 20%, depending on income.

 Do I have a long-term capital gain?

-To qualify as a long-term gain, you must own a capital asset, meaning that house, investment, or car you sold, longer than one year.
-In that case, you generally qualify for the special long-term gain tax rates.
-A short-term capital gain includes the profits of an item you sold that you owned for less than one year.
-That gain is taxed at the same rate as your ordinary income.
+To qualify as a long-term gain, you must own a capital asset — meaning that house, investment, or car you sold — longer than one year.
+Once you’re past the one year mark, you generally qualify for the special long-term gain tax rates.

 Most things you own, such as your car, investments, and real estate, are capital assets.
-And when you sell those assets, a capital gain or loss is created.
+And when you sell those assets, it creates a capital gain or loss.

-2. Kept the asset for longer than one year
+- You kept the asset for longer than one year.

 Note: Gains on certain types of assets, such as collectibles and property for which you have taken depreciation deductions, are subject to their own special rules.
 For instance, long-term capital gains on collectible assets can be taxed at a maximum rate of 28%.